Keyboard shortcuts

 #[container]

 A #[container] is a workflow step whose body is ordinary Rust, executed in a pod.
-Unlike a #[workflow] (statically analyzed), a container’s body really runs: arguments are deserialized from Argo parameters, the function executes, and its return value is serialized back out.
+Unlike a #[workflow] (statically analyzed), a container body really runs: arguments come in, the function executes, and its return value goes out.

 #[container(image = "ghcr.io/acme/app:latest")]